 Why do I need a booster?

-COVID-19 vaccines continue to be remarkably effective in reducing risk of severe disease, hospitalization, and death, even against the widely circulating Delta variant.
+COVID-19 vaccines continue to be remarkably effective in reducing risk of severe disease, hospitalization, and death, even against the widely circulating variants.
 The Centers for Disease Control and Prevention (CDC) has evaluated data that show after getting vaccinated against COVID-19, protection against the virus may decrease over time and be less able to protect against variants.